symfony/symfony-docs/components/cache/adapters/apcu_adapter.rst

 .. caution::

-    It is *not* recommended to use this adapter when performing a large number of write and delete operations, as these operations result in fragmentation of the APCu memory, resulting in *significantly* degraded performance.
+    Use of this adapter is discouraged in write/delete heavy workloads, as these operations cause memory fragmentation that results in significantly degraded performance.

 .. tip::

-    Note that this adapter's CRUD operations are specific to the PHP SAPI it is running under.
-This means adding a cache item using the CLI will not result in the item appearing under FPM.
-Likewise, deletion of an item using CGI will not result in the item being deleted under the CLI.
+    This adapter's CRUD operations are specific to the PHP SAPI it is running under.
+This means cache operations (such as additions, deletions, etc) using the CLI will not be available under the FPM or CGI SAPIs.

 .. _`APCu extension`: https://pecl.php.net/package/APCu